Friedman-reflexivity: interpreters as consistoids: Introduction

-In this paper we look at `consistoids', i.e., analogues of consistency statements that are characterised in a `coordinate-free' way in the sense that their characterisation does not depend on arithmetisation.
+`Consistoids' are analogues of consistency statements that are characterised in a `coordinate-free' way in the sense that their characterisation does not depend on arithmetisation.
 There are two reasons why such analogues are interesting.
 First, if we consider standard applications of the Second Incompleteness Theorem, aka G2, we would like to eliminate arithmetisation as a hidden parameter in the statement.
 The arithmetisation-free version is closer to an `honest' mathematical theorem.
 Secondly, on a more adventurous note, consistoids are able to live also in contexts where no (full) arithmetisation is possible.
-In other words, by considering coordinate-free versions, we can take consistency statements out of their comfort zone.\footnote{A different example of a study of a G2-analogue that works in a wider context can be found in \cite{pakh:fini21}.}
+In other words, by considering coordinate-free versions, we can take consistency statements out of their comfort zone.\footnote{A different example of a study of a G2-analogue that works in a wider context can be found in \cite{pakh:fini21}.} Not only, do we think this is interesting in itself, but the wider view allows us also to look at the standard cases from a more general vantage point.

 We develop a strategy proposed by Harvey Friedman.
 See \cite{frie:aspe21}.
 The basic idea is that a consistency statement for a finitely axiomatised $A$ over a base theory {\sf B} is the weakest statement $C$ such that ${\sf B}+C$ interprets $A$.
-We will call such weakest $C$: \emph{interpreters}.
+We will call such weakest statements: \emph{interpreters}.
 We explain interpreters in more detail in Subsection~\ref{powersmurf}.

 We study Friedman's idea in a general setting.
 The comfort zone for his idea is the class of sequential theories.
 In this familiar context, consistoids are bounded (or cut-free or Herbrand) consistency statements that appear in \emph{varying} interpretations of the natural numbers in the base theory.
-We show that the phenomenon of number-system-hopping consistoides may really occur.
-Surprisingly, we still have the analogue of G2 and the soundness of L\"ob's Logic even in the case of consistoids unfaithful to any fixed class of numbers.
+We show that essentially number-system-hopping consistoides may really occur.